 Hearing aid tester helps you in detecting whether their any life left in your hearing device or not.

-There are several types of the pocket-sized tester are available in the market.
+There are several types of pocket-sized tester are available in the market.
 There are basic 2 types of hearing aid battery tester –

 - Battery Tester